-The investment principles, objectives and limits of the Fund are presented below in the section "Special remarks" and in the annex ("Fund overview") to the Sales Prospectus, in conjunction with Article 4 of the Management Regulations.
+The investment principles, objectives and limits of the Fund are presented in the section "Special remarks" of this Sales Prospectus, in the table overview entitled "Fund overview" in conjunction with Article 4 of the Management Regulations.

 The current version of the Management Regulations has been filed at the Luxembourg Trade and Companies Register.
 A notice of its filing in the Trade and Companies Register was published on in the Recueil électronique des sociétés et associations, the electronic platform of the Grand Duchy of Luxembourg (hereinafter, "RESA").